benders5e/benders5e/earthbender.md

 If another creature uses an ability that pushes you away from them, you always roll a Strength (Athletics) Saving Throw.
 On a failure, you are moved half the distance, and on a success, you stay where you are.

+<div class='pageNumber auto'></div>
+<div class='footnote'>PART 2 | CLASSES</div>
+\page
 #### Sticky Hands
 You are well-versed in the art of neutral *jing*, waiting and listening to predict your opponents' next moves.
 You gain a +2 to AC.

 <!--#### Pro Bending
 Light on your feet.-->

-<div class='pageNumber auto'></div>
-<div class='footnote'>PART 2 | CLASSES</div>
-\page
 ### Earthbending Forms
 At 3rd level, your connection to chi and practice of bending allows you to weave your bending into your combat style.
 With training, you are able to learn particular attacks that combine martial arts and earthbending to carry out more sophisticated attacks.

-You learn one form from the list at the end of this class description.
+You learn two forms from the list at the end of this class description.
 The number of forms you know increases with level and is shown in the Earthbender Table.
 Each time you learn a new form you may also replace one form you already know with another one.

+You also learn to shape earth in a more fine-grained manner, including fashioning weapons (see the *Earthen Weapon* form at the end of this class description, which you start out knowing and doesn't count against your "Forms Known" limit).

 Every time you take the Attack action on your turn, you can distribute your chi among basic bending attacks (*cost: 1 chi*) and any forms you know (whose costs are indicated with their descriptions).
 You can use each form a maximum of once per turn.